sinaatalay/RenderCV/docs/changelog/index.md

 ### Added

-- RenderCV now supports Chineese, Japanese, and Korean characters by default ([#61](https://github.com/rendercv/rendercv/issues/61)).
+- RenderCV now supports Chinese, Japanese, and Korean characters by default ([#61](https://github.com/rendercv/rendercv/issues/61)).
-- A new theme has been added: `engineeringclassics`.
+- A new theme has been added: `engineeringclassic`.
 - `summary` field has been added to `NormalEntry`, `ExperienceEntry`, and `EducationEntry` ([#210](https://github.com/rendercv/rendercv/issues/210)).
 - `rendercv_settings.date` field has been added for time span calculations and last updated date text.